-As of June 30, 2023, the Company was the lessee under one office lease that qualifies under the right-of-use ("ROU") model.
-The Company recorded a ROU asset of \$273 thousand which is classified in "Other Assets" and a lease liability, which is classified in "Other Liabilities" in the accompanying consolidated balance sheets.
-The
+As of September 30, 2023, the Company was the lessee underone office lease that qualifies under the right-of-use ("ROU") model.
+Upon entering into the lease in June 2022, the Company recorded a ROU asset of \$273 thousand which is classified in "Other Assets" and a lease liability, which is classified in "Other Liabilities" in the accompanying consolidated balance sheets.
+The ROU asset is amortized over the remaining lease term.
+The amortization is made up of the principal amortization under the lease liability plus or minus the straight-line adjustment of the operating lease rent.